 Calyx — The calyx is the raindrop-shaped budding formation that appears during flower.
 Often sprouting stigmas, these form the pocket that is filled with pistil or reproductive unit of the plant.
 During flower, these formations swell and become the factory for producing cannabinoids.

 Bract — Bracts are most easily identified early in a plant’s life.
 They are the small, narrow, triangular leaves that form at nodes in tandem with the calyx.

-Terpenes are the aromatic compounds found in the oils of the cannabis plant.
+Terpenes are the aromatic compounds found in the oils of the cannabis plant along with several plants and flowers.
 Terpenes are responsible for potent scents of pine, citrus fruits, and berries.
 There is a vast array of terpenes that may have the ability to interact in a beneficial way with the other cannabinoids in cannabis.
-Originally created by cannabis to attract pollinators for reproductive purposes, these unique oils can help anxiety or increase your awareness and are able to mediate our bodies’ interactions with cannabinoids.
-Easily identifiable by their intense flavor profile, terpenes and cannabinoids work in harmony together to create an “entourage effect” that enhances the medicinal properties of cannabis.
+Originally created by cannabis to attract pollinators for reproductive purposes, these unique oils have several medical benefits such as reducing anxiety, decrease pain and inflammation, improve insomnia or increase your awareness.
+Many are identifiable by their intense flavor profile, terpenes and cannabinoids work in harmony together to create an “entourage effect” that enhances the medicinal properties of cannabis.

 Most common types of terpenes

 Pinene — This common cannabis terpene has a scent similar to pine needles or Christmas trees.
 It can be found in most culinary herbs as well, like basil, rosemary, and dill.
 Research has found that it can keep you alert and be used to treat asthma, inflammation, and anxiety.

 Caryophyllene — Most spices, like black pepper and chili peppers, commonly contain caryophyllene.
 Known for its anti-stress properties, it can also be used to treat pain and depression.